 The Top Power Tools Every DIYer Wants for Christmas

-If you're a DIYer, you can never have enough power tools.
-We've put together a collection of some of our favorite power tools this year.
+A DIYer can never have enough power tools.
 Take a look at what our editors truly want for Christmas.

 The most common complaints about oscillating tools are slow speed and a lack of power.
-Dremel has addressed these issues with the aptly named 'Velocity.'
-This tool boasts a 7-amp motor, while most oscillating tools are in the 2- to 3-amp range.
+Dremel has addressed these issues with a model that boasts a 5-amp motor, while most oscillating tools are in the 2- to 3-amp range.

 Cordless Glue Gun

-Black & Decker has transformed a useful tool into one that's super handy.
-Its new 20V MAX Cordless Glue Gun feels like a real tool in your hand.
-And it heats up in 90 seconds.
+Ryobi has transformed a useful tool into one that’s super handy.
+Its new One+ 18V Cordless Glue Gun feels like a real tool in your hand.
+And it heats up quickly.
+You need to know these 19 hot-glue hacks.

-Unlike most glue guns, which lie on their sides, this model stands up straight, keeping the business end out of harm's way.
-And as the name says, it's cordless!
-It runs off a Black & Decker 20V MAX lithium battery and has a run-time of up to three hours.
-You can buy just the tool online for $40 or get the tool and battery for $80.
+Unlike most glue guns, which lie on their sides, this model stands up straight, keeping the business end out of harm’s way.
+And as the name says, it’s cordless!
+You can choose one of several Ryobi One+ lithium batteries and has a run-time of more than three hours.
+You can buy the tool and batteries online at Amazon.

 An Innovative Hole Saw

 You can also enlarge existing holes.
 For example, if you need to enlarge a 2-in. hole into a 3-in. hole, just install a 2-in. hole saw inside a 3-in. hole saw.
-The 2-in. saw acts like a guide instead of the drill bit ? that's impressive!
-An arbor and one carbide-tipped 2-1/2-in. blade cost about $25 at Lowe's.
+The 2-in. saw acts like a guide instead of the drill bit—that’s impressive!
+The basic 14-piece carbide-tipped kit sells for about $100 at Lowe’s.

 Milwaukee Brushless Drivers